All Products

 Note

-When using the Spark client on the task execution machine in the Cluster Configuration, you need to deploy and complete related settings (such as setting environment variables, creating execution users, authorizing execution users, etc.) on the execution machine in advance.
-However, only one execution machine is supported, and high availability and load balancing cannot be achieved.
-After the Spark Job is submitted, Dataphin cannot view logs or terminate it.
+When using the Spark client on the task execution machine specified in the Cluster configuration, you must first deploy and configure the client on the execution machine (for example, set environment variables, create an execution user, and grant permissions to the user).
+However, only one execution machine is supported, which means high availability and load balancing cannot be achieved.
+After a Spark job is submitted, you cannot view its log or stop it from Dataphin.

 Execution Username, Password

-Enter the username and password for logging into the compute execution machine.
+Enter the username and password to log on to the compute execution machine.

 Note